smspillaz/torch-gobject/README.md

-# GObject Bindings for PyTorch
+# GObject Bindings for libtorch

 Generated from Declarations.yaml